VincNT21/project_kallaxy/server/documentation/endpoints.md

 -> *Error Response status code to handle* :

-    - 401 Unauthorized: There is a problem with "Authorization" header
+    - 401 Unauthorized: There is a problem with "Authorization" header: missing or malformed
     - 404 Not Found: The refresh token doesn't exist in server's database

 -> *OK Response status code expected* :